ykankaya/pvimport/README.md

-    -p, --pve-id <num>              sets the vm id created in Proxmox VE -f, --pve-format <raw|qcow2>    sets the disk output format --pve-import <local|host>   import disks into any Proxmox VE node (optional)
+    -p, --pve-id <num>              sets the vm id created in Proxmox VE -f, --pve-format <raw|qcow2>    sets the disk output format --pve-import <local|host>   import disks into any Proxmox VE node (optional) --pve-type <dir|lvm>        sets the target asset to which the disks will be imported
 ``````

 ## Configuration file